 The Friends have been spearheading the restoration of the Mill.
-To date, the structural and exterior finish work is complete; work on the interior and the Mill mechanisms is scheduled to begin this summer.
-Once complete, the Mill will be a functioning mill and a museum dedicated to increasing the public's understanding of the social and industrial history of Long Island and the Preserve's role within that framework.
+To date, work on the foundation, framing, shingles and doors has been completed.
+The Friends will utilize the matching grant from the Robert D. L. Gardiner Foundation to reinstall the main drive mechanism, horizontal wheel and mill stones.
+Once complete, the Mill will be a museum dedicated to increasing the public's understanding of the social and industrial history of Long Island and the Preserve's role within that framework.